Categories:

 Most importantly, you can use a life story exercise as an opportunity to spend time with a senior you love.
 Most older people have thousands of stories they’re eager to share.
 By taking the time to ask and listen, you get the privilege of hearing a lifetime of memories that you can then pass down through the generations.

-For more on healthy aging and keeping your elderly loved ones engaged, explore The CareSide’s blog.
-We’re your source for all things from home care package information to how to become an aged care worker.
+For more on healthy ageing and keeping your elderly loved ones engaged, explore The CareSide’s blog.
+We’re your source for all things from Home Care Package information to how to become an aged care worker.
 If you have any questions about aged care or getting your loved ones some extra help, contact us using the button at the top of every page.

 Scroll to Top